 - Starch: Corn starch is the other thickening agent in the recipe, theoretically you could only use flour OR only starch however I prefer 50%-50%.

 - Butter: Use unsalted as per above.
 Room temperature is key here.
 If too cold, it won’t incorporate properly.
 If too hot/liquid, it will make the pastry cream runny.
-We will use butter twice, first when making the pastry cream then when making mousseline cream out of the pastry cream
+We will use butter twice, first when making the pastry cream and then when making mousseline cream out of the pastry cream

 1. How to make Pâte à choux